To help you find exactly what you need, Wavefront supports tags and a variety of search features.

 You can select each item in the list individually.
 The dropdown list also contains links to searches for all tags and dashboard content containing the string.
 For example:

 Search fields support multi-word searches.
-If you type cpu usage in any browser or autocompleted text field, the dropdown list of matching entities includes all entities containing one or more instances of both words in any order.
+If you type cpu usage in any browser or autocompleted text field, the dropdown list includes all matches for both cpu and usage.

 In the filter bar on the left you search by selecting facets, such as State and Severity for alerts, and by typing in Search fields.
 Some facets one some pages have their own Search field to limit the displayed facet values.
 Most pages support the standard facets Tag Paths, Tags, and Updated By.